stal-ix/ix/docs/STALIX.md

 https://codebrowser.dev/glibc/glibc/nptl/pthread_cancel.c.html#99<br>
 https://www.phoronix.com/news/Glibc-2.36-EAC-Problems

-Glibc does not fully support static linking.
-Stal/IX uses musl for internal needs, and allows to build custom soft with an arbitrary libc on a choice.
+Glibc does not fully support static linking. **stal/IX** uses musl for internal needs, and allows to build custom soft<br>
+with an arbitrary libc on a choice.

 ## Non-root package management

 https://github.com/pg83/ix/blob/main/docs/IX.md

-All files on the system are ix user-owned, and all package management is done on his behalf.
+All files on the system are IX user-owned, and all package management is done on his behalf.

 Consequence - there is not a single suid binary on the system.
 Sudo - the thin layer over local ssh daemon, for privilege escalation.